-4.9 Procurement-connected policies are policies of the Commonwealth for which procurement has been identified as a means of delivery.
+- 4.9 Procurement-connected policies are policies of the Commonwealth for which procurement has been identified as a means of delivery.
 Non-corporate Commonwealth entities and prescribed corporate Commonwealth entities must comply with a procurement-connected policy where the policy indicates that it is applicable to the procurement process.
-Finance maintains a list of procurement-connected policies at www.finance.gov.au/procurement.
+Finance maintains a list of procurement-connected policies at www.finance.gov.au/government/procurement. - 4.10 Generally, procurement-connected policies are the responsibility of entities other than Finance.
+The relevant policy-owning entity is responsible for administering, reviewing and providing information on the policy as required.